>> Highland Games >> Pitlochry Highland Games

 • Finale of the Massed Pipe band Parade.

 Entrance fees are very reasonably priced.
-Prices (as per their web site January 2022) are:- £10 adults; kids (5 to 16yrs) £2; dogs on leads are welcome.
+Prices (as per their web site January 2023) are:- £10 adults; kids (5 to 16yrs) £2; online tickets are subject to a booking fee.
+Dogs on leads are welcome.
 Remember this offers fantastic all day entertainment starting at 10.30am and finishing generally around 6pm with the massed band finale.
 Even if you stay for an hour or two it is still excellent value and you will be thoroughly entertained.

 Pitlochry Highland Games are at the end of the Scottish Highland Games Season and are always very popular with visitors to Scotland.